 Example: J.D., and A.B.C. performed experiments; S.H. analyzed results and X.Y.Z. designed the research and wrote the manuscripts.

 References should be numbered consecutively in the order in which they first appear in the text.
 Only references essential to the article should be cited.
-Indicate references by number(s) in square brackets.
+Indicate references by number(s) in superscript.
 All references cited must be listed at the end of the manuscript.
 Conference abstracts, unpublished results, and personal communications may be mentioned in the text, in parentheses, with comments such as “Unpublished results” or “Personal communication” with written permission from the source.